 It’s not relevant.
 The longer a user stays on your website, the higher the page will rank.

 You don’t want to bounce users off your site.

 How do you check for broken links and fix them?

 Start with a redirection plugin for your WordPress site.

-There’s some great ones out there than can quickly tell you what pages you have that aren’t being properly redirected.
+There are some great ones out there that can quickly tell you what pages you have that aren’t being properly redirected.

 This will make sure that when someone clicks on a link or a page that they’ll actually get there!

 Not to mention that Google’s bots will be checking all of your links when they crawl your site too.